we bring communities together through creative activities

 Our projects working with non-professional members of the community have been transformative for those involved and for the places they live, shared with public audiences like any of our other work.

 Our curatorial projects take shape in festivals we produce and conversations we undertake.
 Listening is a key method in our process and inclusion underpins everything we do!

-Two Destination Language is an Associate Artist at ARC Stockton and a registered charity committed to promoting the arts as a vital part of societal wellbeing, challenging populist ideas, reaching audience members from under-represented groups and supporting artists in every way we can.
+Two Destination Language is a registered charity committed to promoting the arts as a vital part of societal wellbeing, challenging populist ideas, reaching audience members from under-represented groups and supporting artists in every way we can.